bcooney/bcooney.github.io/_posts/2015-10-02-google-freud.md

 - ideas
 ---

-# Google Freud
+## *“One day, in retrospect, the years of Google searches will strike you as the most beautiful.”

 ---

-I just found an old comment I made on HN where I was confused and misread "Google Feud" as "Google *Freud.*" From the original post, I imagined that this would be an extension to Chrome which would add psycho-analytical analysis and judgment to search results.
+I just found an old comment I made on HN where I was confused and misread ["Google Feud"](http://www.googlefeud.com) as "Google *Freud.*" From the original post, I imagined that this would be an extension to Chrome which would add psycho-analytical analysis and judgment to search results.
 For example:

 > Search: Is calorie counting actually useful?
 > Result: Does Counting Calories Actually Count? [nutrition.org]